has9800/has9800/README.md

 # 👋 Hi, I’m Hasan
-My name is Hasan and I'm a data analyst specializing in business intelligence
+My name is Hasan and I'm a data scientist specializing in business intelligence.
 <br />